Healing the Past, Protecting the Future

 The nine volumes that I received that day, in the company of Prime Minister Beatriz Merino, and in the presence of my entire ministerial cabinet, recommended the adoption of a set of state policies to uproot the causes of this violence, after two decades of internal conflict.
 In response to this report, my government approved the creation of a high-level, multi-sectoral commission at the beginning of 2004, which was responsible for following-up on the recommendations made by the Truth and Reconciliation Commission for national reconciliation and for reparations to families and communities affected by the violence.

 For many reasons, some of which probably have to do with my own ethnic and social origins, I am among those who believe that knowledge of the historic truth helps to achieve national reconciliation, which in turn can truly become an engine for development and integration.
 To see and recognize ourselves in the same mirror as a society helps us to acknowledge our diversity and to respect our legitimate differences.
-In Peru, a country of contrasts, we are all different; but at the same time, we are one.
+In

 Months before the ceremony on January 7, 2003, at which the Commission’s report was officially presented to the nation, I had already asked the country for forgiveness for crimes against humanity that others had committed.
 As head of state, I felt it was my responsibility to turn to my fellow citizens to say with absolute conviction, in the name of the state: “Forgive, and never again!”